zydou/arti/doc/dev/notes/rpc-meta-draft.md

 -32602 	Invalid params 		Invalid method parameter(s).
--32603 	Internal error		The server suffered some kind of internal problem 1	Object error		The requested target object was not valid 2	Request error		The requested operation was recognised could not be performed
+-32603 	Internal error		The server suffered some kind of internal problem 1	Object error		The requested target object was not valid 2	Request error		The requested operation was recognised but could not be performed
 ```

 We do not anticipate regularly extending this list of values.